Bisher 556 mal gespeichert

 Zubereiten / Kochen von Mahlzeiten für die Familie

 Tourismus / Gastgewerbe

 You will be working with our Nepali staff and living closely with local families during your stay with us.
 There’s lots of opportunity to watch the way they work, to try engaging with language and communicating in other ways, and you can see the general lifestyle of village members as you walk around and explore.
 You may find yourself eating with local families, working with Nepalis in the field, and going for walks around the village with local people.

 As far as learning experiences, you will see our organic methods for increasing soil fertility, managing pests and diseases.
-We have planted our trees to suit local microclimates and you can learn about these new Nepali crops, black cardamom, Szechuan pepper, citrus, medicinal herbs, as well as Western orchard crops, almonds, apples, kiwi.
+We have planted our trees to suit local microclimates and you can learn about these Nepali crops, black cardamom, Szechuan pepper, citrus, medicinal herbs, as well as Western orchard crops.